flyteorg/flyte/kustomize/overlays/gke-single-cluster/README.md

 Create a SQL database (Postgres) https://cloud.google.com/sql/docs/postgres/create-instance

 Enable the the SQL server to be accessed from the GKE cluster that will host the FlyteAdmin service.
-This can be done using private networking mode and associating the shared network
+This can be done using private networking mode and associating the shared network.

 Create a database called "flyte" in this DB instance